baris8/Swarm-Sim/README.md

 The Simulator is not written by me (Baris Üctas).
-It is written by Ahmad Reza Ceraghi from the Heinrich-Heine-Universität and all credits for it belong to him.
+It is written by Ahmad Reza Ceraghi from the Heinrich-Heine-Universität and all credits for it belongs to him.
 My written code is in the directories: solution and scenario.